-A fire adapted human community is one where the population, natural capital, and built infrastructure can withstand a wildland fire without loss of life or significant damage; and where the community can assess their wildfire risk, share responsibility for mitigating threats, and accept the consequences according to their risk tolerance.
+A fire adapted community is one where the population, natural capital, and built infrastructure can withstand a wildland fire without loss of life or significant damage; and where the community can assess their wildfire risk, share responsibility for mitigating threats, and accept the consequences according to their risk tolerance.
 Similarly, communities foster a fire resilient landscape and acknowledge that their community actions play a role in affecting the larger socio-ecological systems in which they are embedded.
+For example, the USDA Forest Service's FAC Program fosters knowledgeable and engaged communities in which the awareness and actions of residents regarding infrastructure, buildings, landscaping, and the surrounding ecosystem lessens the need for extensive protection actions and enables the community to safely accept fire as a part of the surrounding landscape.
+The overall goal is to reduce risk from wildfire in at-risk communities, reduce damage due to wildfire, and reduce fire suppression and structural protection costs without compromising firefighter or civilian safety.

-To describe the elements of a fire adapted human community, we use specific terms from the vulnerability literature (ecological and social), including:
+To describe the elements of a fire adapted community, we use specific terms from the vulnerability literature (ecological and social), including:

 Exposure: the nature and degree to which a community, individuals, assets, or other values are threatened by a hazard.
+Exposure is often quantified as the probability of loss.

 Vulnerability: (social and community) the culmination of social factors and forces that create the susceptibility or exposure of various groups to a hazard (Cutter et al. 2003); (physical and ecological) the degree to which a system is susceptible to, or unable to cope with, adverse effects of wildland fire.
+As defined, vulnerability can be viewed as either increasing the probability of loss, or increasing the consequences of loss.
+Both have the net effect of increasing risk.